-Read about Incubator 2019 consultancy/retreat and apply for support.
+Read about Incubator 2019 and apply to participate.

 The Incubator project is part of our capacity-building programme.
 It aims to support mid-to-senior levels-professionals from cultural centres involved or seeking involvement in European Projects such as Creative Europe or Erasmus +.

 The annual project, launched in 2019, includes 4 phases:

 - a call for applications and selection process

 - a 2-day intensive training/consultancy retreat for the selected project leaders

 - and an evaluation process

 Phase 1 (Applying for Incubator): Applicants should present an idea for a project that fits within Creative Europe or Erasmus + framework before March 15, 2019.
 In this phase, you do not need to present a fully-fledged project, nor to have identified partners.
 We expect from you an outline of the objectives and outputs, the impact you would like to achieve and also the type of the partners you would like to approach.

 Phase 2 (Training/consultancy retreat): Selected candidates have about 2 months to flesh out their projects before the 2-day intensive training/consultancy retreat.
 Project bearers MUST arrive at phrase 2 with a detailed draft of project content, timeline and objectives; confirmed partners; and a budget.
 The expert advisers and ENCC coordination office staff will help them structure their project, identify its strengths and weaknesses, and figure out what further development is necessary.